KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson04_methods.md

 ## Predefined

+In C# there are many predefined methods.
+A predefined method is a method that is added by the compiler without the programmer needing to do anything.
+Here is a list of some common predefined methods:

 ### String Methods

+\*Note that <string> is to be replaced by an actual string.

 * string: **\<string\>.ToLower()** - Takes no parameters and returns <string> with all uppercase letters made lowercase
 * string: **\<string\>.ToUpper()** - Takes no parameters and returns <string> with all lowercase letters made uppercase
 * bool: **\<string\>.Contains()** - Takes a substring and returns true if the substring is inside <string>, otherwise returns false.